scabini/mechanosensors/README.md

 # mecanosensor
- Code for the Image processing and Machine Learning techniques employed for the mecanosensor recognition
+ Code for the Image processing and Machine Learning techniques employed for mechanosensors recognition